 This passage says the waters and land appear, then vegetation, plants & trees.
 Walton interprets the function for Day 3 to be the function of food.
 Clearly the plants and trees bearing seed is for food as stated in Genesis 1:29 Then God said, “Behold, I have given you every plant yielding seed that is on the surface of all the earth, and every tree which has fruit yielding seed; it shall be food for you; So the Bible states the food function but there is more going on in DAY 3 than just food.
 There is the land and the formation of seas.
 In addition, what about the vegetation?
 What about the plants and trees that are not for food?
 So again to say that DAY 3 is just for describing the function of food is to short change the passage and I contend it is an absolute wrong interpretation of the passage.

 5. PROPER BIBLICAL INTERPRETATION IS READING WHAT IS THERE.
 It is wrong to impose our own agenda on the Bible.
 There are statements in Walton’s Genesis commentary that his intention was to “harmonize science and Scripture”.
-P. 80 Recorded in 2005 in the Q&A session at Blackhawk Church in Madison, Wisconsin, Dr. Walton said that his wife (who is a biochemist) and colleagues influenced him to accept an Old Earth view.
+P. 80 Recorded in 2005 in the Q&A session at Blackhawk Church in Madison, Wisconsin, Dr. Walton said that his wife (who is a biochemist) influenced him about science issues.
 I too have bias and I am committed to a young Earth view but I am not changing the scriptures to fit my view as I believe Walton is doing.
 Doing so is called eisegesis, which means to twist or reinterpret a passage, chapter or book of the Bible to fit one’s own bias or worldview.
 Dr. Walton is reinterpreting the passages referring to material items to become functional items because it makes Genesis harmonize with the evolution worldview.

 6. THE BIBLE INTERPRETS THE BIBLE.
 Walton’s interpretation of Genesis One is founded on references from the ancient near-eastern literature.
 Though understanding the culture is important it is not as important as the Biblical text itself.
 Nor is it as important as the context and what other Bible passages say.
 I am not aware of any biblical or hermeneutical principle directing us to interpret historical text as functions, unless the function is stated in the text.
 However, the opposite is true — for proper hermeneutical interpretation: the text is to be understood plainly unless there is context or type-of-literature issues leading us away from a plain interpretation.
 That is a core principle of proper Biblical interpretation.
 In the book Understand, by Walter A. Henrichsen, he writes, “The literal interpretation in context, therefore, is the only true interpretation.
 If you don’t take a passage literally all sorts of fanciful interpretations may result.”p.54 In the book Scripture Twisting, by James W. Sire writes, “Esoteric interpretation assumes that the Bible does not mean what it says on the surface.”
 The author sites Mary Baker Eddy, founder of Christian Science as an example of the danger of using the esoteric method of interpretation.